izabelaswiderska/employee-management-TASK/README.md

 This project is a simple Employee Management UI built using Angular.
 It allows users to add employee details, view a list of added employees, and visualize basic data using charts.

+The application is also deployed and available on Vercel at [this link](https://employee-management-task-exjr.vercel.app/).

 ## Features

 - **Add Employee Form**: Add employee details including Full Name, Email, Department, and Gender with validation.